Coinbase valuation pegged at $68 billion ahead of landmark U.S. listing

 CRYPTO HIGHS

-San Francisco-based Coinbase’s potential listing also comes at a time when the value of bitcoin continues to surge, it hit a record high of $61,781.83 on Saturday.
+San Francisco-based Coinbase’s potential listing also comes as the value of bitcoin continues to surge; it hit a record high of $61,781.83 on Saturday.
 The price of the digital currency has fallen since then as investors consolidated gains and on news of plans by India to ban cryptocurrencies.

 A regulatory filing last month, which provided the first detailed look at Coinbase’s finances since it was founded in 2012, showed it swung to a profit last year as bitcoin surged.